halpeter/python-analysis/README.md

-# Python-Challenge
+# Python-Analysis

+## Background
+This analysis uses python script to analyze CSV data.
+The scripts read in CSVs, utilize with open, for loops, conditional statements, lists, append functionalitly, and basic statistical calculations (such as minimum, maximum, average, and percent change).

 ## PyBank

-* In this challenge, my task is to create a Python script for analyzing the financial records of a company.
+* In this part of the project, my task wass to create a Python script for analyzing the financial records of a company.
 I was given a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

 * My task was to create a Python script that analyzes the records to calculate each of the following: